brayberg/ECE_535_Project/README.md

 - Laptop with CUDA-enabled GPU

 ## Team Members Responsibilities
-- Brayden Bergeron - Setup, Software
+- Brayden Bergeron - Setup, Software - Communication-Efficient Learning of Deep Networks from Decentralized Data
-- Khushali Shah - Networking, algorithm designs
+- Khushali Shah - Networking, algorithm designs - Agnostic Federated Learning
-- Jenny Utstein - Writing, Research
+- Jenny Utstein - Writing, Research - Tilted Empirical Risk Minimization

 ## Project Timeline
 Our team will work on the project for at least 1-2 hours in a week